SQL Server editions

 When SQL Server Standard or Enterprise Edition is being used (usually in the case of larger systems), the Verba installer also tries to install a SQL Server Agent job.
 For this, several additional user permissions are required.

-First of all, in order to check if the SQL Server Agent service is running on the SQL server, the user needs the View Server State permission for the SQL server.
-This can be set at the SQL user settings, under the Securables.
+First of all, in order to check if the SQL Server Agent service is running on the SQL server and for storing historical index usage for optimal maintenance, the user needs the View Server State permission for the SQL server.

 To query the maintenance jobs, the SELECT permission on the msdb.dbo.sysjobs and msdb.dbo.sysjobs_view has to be granted to the user.

 For the job installation itself, the EXECUTE permission for the msdb.dbo.sp_add_job, msdb.dbo.sp_add_jobstep, msdb.dbo.sp_update_job, msdb.dbo.sp_add_jobschedule, and the msdb.dbo.sp_add_jobserver stored procedures has to granted for the user.

 The permissions for the SQL user can be granted with the following script.
 Please run the script as-is, only modify the two parameters (@login and @db_name) at the top:

 For the Verba system, the following SQL Server services must be enabled and running (other services are not required):

 - SQL Server

 - SQL Server Browser if named instances are used